Philip Ball

-Ball's 2004 book Critical Mass: How One Thing Leads to Another was the winner of the 2005 Aventis Prize for Science Books.
+Ball's 2004 book Critical Mass: How One Thing Leads to Another won the 2005 Aventis Prize for Science Books.
 It examines a wide range of topics including the business cycle, random walks, phase transitions, bifurcation theory, traffic flow, Zipf's law, Small world phenomenon, catastrophe theory, the Prisoner's dilemma.
 The overall theme is one of applying modern mathematical models to social and economic phenomena.

 In 2011, Ball published The Music Instinct in which he discusses how we make sense of sound and Music and emotion.
 He outlines what is known and still unknown about how music has such an emotional impact, and why it seems indispensable to humanity.
 He has since argued that music is emotively powerful due to its ability to mimic humans and through setting up expectations in pitch and harmony and then violating them.

-Ball holds a degree in chemistry from Oxford and a doctorate in physics from Bristol University.
-As of 2008 he lives in London.